What’s Sexual Orientation Got to Do With It? LGBTQ People Face Discrimination in Healthcare

 Deborah D. Gordon has spent her career trying to level the playing field for healthcare consumers.
 She is co-founder of Umbra Health Advocacy, a marketplace for patient advocacy services, and co-director of the Alliance of Professional Health Advocates, the premiere membership organization for independent advocates.
 She is the author of "The Health Care Consumer's Manifesto: How to Get the Most for Your Money," based on consumer research she conducted as a senior fellow in the Harvard Kennedy School's Mossavar-Rahmani Center for Business and Government.
 Deb previously spent more than two decades in healthcare leadership roles, including chief marketing officer for a Massachusetts health plan and CEO of a health technology company.
 Deb is an Aspen Institute Health Innovators Fellow, an Eisenhower Fellow and a Boston Business Journal 40-under-40 honoree.
 Her contributions have appeared in JAMA Network Open, the Harvard Business Review blog, USA Today, RealClear Politics, The Hill and Managed Care Magazine.
 She earned a BA in bioethics from Brown University and an MBA with distinction from Harvard Business School.Full Bio

 Learn about our editorial policies

-It’s 2022 — and LGBTQ discrimination in healthcare is still a thing
+It's unbelievable that LGBTQ discrimination in healthcare is still a thing